Iván Zulueta: 80s: silence

-The come-back: "Párpados" & "Ritesti"
+Come-back: "Párpados" & "Ritesti"

 At the end of the 80s and the beginning of the 90s, Zulueta directed a couple of episodes for two different TV serials.
 The first one, called “Parpados” (“Eyelids”), was a love story between a couple of twins.
 The second one, called “Ritesti”, was a horror story.
-Both were traced by Zulueta’s style, visual obsessions, circular screenplay, format mixing (film and video) and a fragmented editing which reminded some of David Lynch movies.
+Both were traced by Zulueta's style, visual obsessions, circular screenplay, format mixing (film and video) and a fragmented editing which reminded some of David Lynch movies.

 Latest years

 By mid-90s, Zulueta came back to the silence.
 He continued his work designing posters.
-However, at the beginning of the 2000s, some personalities in the Spanish film industry rediscovered Zulueta’s early work: different exhibitions (paintings, posters and photography) were organized in different Spanish cities such as Madrid or Barcelona; his films were broadcast on TV and cinema again; his short movies were shown on film festivals and Arrebato was first launched on DVD.
+However, at the beginning of the 2000s, some personalities in the Spanish film industry rediscovered Zulueta's early work: different exhibitions (paintings, posters and photography) were organized in different Spanish cities such as Madrid or Barcelona; his films were broadcast on TV and cinema again; his short movies were shown on film festivals and Arrebato was first launched on DVD.
 "Un, Dos, Tres, al Escondite Inglés" was released on VHS and some of his experimental shorts were launched on a limited DVD release.

 His death was reported on 30 December 2009.